Jain-Pranjal/JustLink/README.md

 ## JustLink

-Justlink is a modern web platform that allows users to **share all their important links in one place**.
+JustLink is a modern web platform that allows users to **share all their important links in one place**.
 It’s built for creators, influencers, businesses, and individuals who want a **customizable profile page** where they can showcase their social media, websites, and other online resources with ease.

-Unlike traditional bio-link tools, Justlink introduces the **Constant Link** feature — a short link that **always stays the same**, but can be updated by the user to redirect visitors to different URLs without ever changing the original link.
+Unlike traditional bio-link tools, JustLink introduces the **Constant Link** feature — a short link that **always stays the same**, but can be updated by the user to redirect visitors to different URLs without ever changing the original link.

 ---